nsavch/aio_dprcon/README.rst

 aio-dprcon
 ==========

-A library and console client for DarkPlaces RCON protocol
+TEST A library and console client for DarkPlaces RCON protocol

 Installation
 ------------